sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 key1
 value1

-## If you deployed ETCD yourself from scractch
+## If you deployed ETCD yourself from scratch
 - Take note of this option passed in the etcd.service:

 ## This is the address the etcd listens to, Ip of the master node